Diane Denish: Political career

 Denish has served as Chair of the New Mexico Democratic Party, as well as Chair of New Mexico First and Chair of the New Mexico Community Foundation.

 Denish has been appointed by three New Mexico Governors to serve in numerous capacities, including as a member of the Board of Regents at New Mexico Tech University, as Chair of the New Mexico Commission on the Status of Women, and as a member of the National Advisory Board of the Small Business Administration under President Bill Clinton.
 In 1998, she was the Lieutenant Governor candidate on the ticket with Martin Chavez, losing the race 54%-45% to then Governor Gary Johnson.

 In her capacity as lieutenant governor, Denish supported legislation to increase microlending funds and place tighter regulations on payday lenders.
 She also supported legislation to establish voluntary pre-kindergarten enrollment for all New Mexico four-year-olds and legislation to combat methamphetamine manufacturers and dealers who target children.

 In addition to her ex officio position as President of the New Mexico Senate, Denish served as chair of the Children's Cabinet, chair of the Mortgage Finance Authority, chair of the Insure New Mexico!
 Council, chair of the Health Care for New Mexicans Council, and co-chair of the New Mexico Commission for Community Volunteerism.

 2010 New Mexico gubernatorial bid

 Denish began preparing for her gubernatorial bid early and in 2007 had already amassed a war chest of over $1 million.
 She ran unopposed in the Democratic primary and was the Democratic nominee for Governor of New Mexico.

 Denish was defeated in the general election on November 2, 2010 by Doña Ana County District Attorney Susana Martinez, who became New Mexico's first elected female governor, and as well as the first elected Hispanic woman to become governor in U.S. history.
+The race, along with the 2010 Oklahoma gubernatorial election, were the third and fourth cases of two women being the leading gubernatorial candidates, after the 1986 Nebraska and 2002 Hawaii gubernatorial elections.